RE2-M/cw-rep/README.md

     if hasskill then
         TriggerEvent('mz-bins:client:Reward')
     else
-        QBCore.Functions.Notify('You need at least 100XP in Searching to do this.', "error", 3500) end end)
+        RSGCore.Functions.Notify('You need at least 100XP in Searching to do this.', "error", 3500) end end)
 ```